 (98) In view of both the particular challenges that may arise in seeking to ensure compliance by providers of very large online platforms and the importance of doing so effectively, considering their size and impact and the harms that they may cause, the Commission should have strong investigative and enforcement powers to allow it to investigate, enforce and monitor certain of the rules laid down in this Regulation, in full respect of the principle of proportionality and the rights and interests of the affected parties.

-(99) In particular, the Commission should have access to any relevant documents, data and information necessary to open and conduct investigations and to monitor the compliance with the relevant obligations laid down in this Regulation, irrespective of who possesses the documents, data or information in question, and regardless of their form or format, their storage medium, or the precise place where they are stored.
+(99) In particular, where it has reasonable grounds to suspect an infringement, the Commission should have access to any relevant documents, data and information necessary to open and conduct investigations and to monitor the compliance with the relevant obligations laid down in this Regulation, irrespective of who possesses the documents, data or information in question, and regardless of their form or format, their storage medium, or the precise place where they are stored.
 The Commission should be able to directly require that the provider of the very large online platform concerned or relevant third parties, or than individuals, provide any relevant evidence, data and information.
 In addition, the Commission should be able to request any relevant information from any public authority, body or agency within the Member State, or from any natural person or legal person for the purpose of this Regulation.
-The Commission should be empowered to require access to, and explanations relating to, data-bases and algorithms of relevant persons, and to interview, with their consent, any persons who may be in possession of useful information and to record the statements made.
+The Commission should be empowered to require explanations relating to, data-bases and algorithms, and to interview, with their consent, any persons who may be in possession of useful information and to record the statements made to the extent the person has appropriate knowledge over the matter at issue.
 The Commission should also be empowered to undertake such inspections as are necessary to enforce the relevant provisions of this Regulation.
 Those investigatory powers aim to complement the Commission’s possibility to ask Digital Services Coordinators and other Member States’ authorities for assistance, for instance by providing information or in the exercise of those powers.

 (99a) Interim measures can be an important tool to ensure that, while an investigation is ongoing, the infringement being investigated does not lead to serious and irreparable damage for recipients of services of very large online platforms.
 This tool is important to avoid developments that could be very difficult to reverse by a decision taken by the Commission at the end of the proceedings.
 The Commission should therefore have the power to impose interim measures by decision in the context of proceedings opened in view of the possible adoption of a decision of non-compliance.
 This power should apply in cases where the Commission has made a prima facie finding of infringement of obligations concerning very large online platforms and where there is a risk of serious damage for recipients of the service.
 A decision imposing interim measures should only be valid for a specified period, either until the conclusion of the proceedings by the Commission, or for a fixed time period which can be renewed insofar as it is necessary and appropriate.